Grant-in-Aid of Research & Creative Activity

 Brea Perry, Associate Vice Provost for Social Sciences,firstname.lastname@example.org

 The Grant-in-Aid program is designed to support faculty research and scholarship, help faculty initiate new research and creative activities, and supply modest support at unusually critical times.

-- Visiting and adjunct faculty members, postdoctoral fellows, lecturers, emeritus faculty, and part-time faculty are not eligible.
+- Visiting and adjunct faculty members, postdoctoral fellows, emeritus faculty, part-time faculty, and graduate students are not eligible.